Kiddle (search engine)

-Kiddle.co is a web search engine and online encyclopedia emphasizing safety for children.
+Kiddle (also called by its domain Kiddle.co) is a web search engine and online encyclopedia emphasizing safety for children.
 Kiddle search is powered by Google Programmable Search Engine and employs SafeSearch with additional filters.
 Kiddle is powered by Google Custom Search but is not affiliated with Google LLC.
-However, it has been mistaken for a Google product in several news articles and blogs due to the nature of its name.
+It has been mistaken for a Google product in several news articles and blogs due to its name.

 History

 Kiddle's domain was registered in 2014.
 The .co domain was chosen by the designers in order to emphasize the search engine's "children only" target audience.
 Kiddle became very popular on social media in 2016, and even became a meme due to blocking of certain keywords for a short period of time.

+Since July 2023, Kiddle is also available in Spanish.

+Kiddle refreshed its logo in September 2025, giving the homepage a more colorful and modern look.

 Format

 Once the user enters topics in the search toolbar, Kiddle returns and ranks its findings, and pushes child-safe content higher in its search results.
 It appears like a Google Programmable Search Engine window with an outer space stylized theme for their pages.
 Kiddle presents search results with the first three results being deemed safe and written specifically for kids and "checked by Kiddle editors", the next four being safe sites not written specially for kids, but presented in kid friendly language.
 The eighth result and anything else beyond are safe sites written for adults but harder to understand for kids.
 Results presented are filtered through Google SafeSearch.

 If the user enters terms that are considered inappropriate, a picture of a robot is displayed, telling the user to try again.